 For Seniors: Improve Visibility on a Windows Laptop

 Make Things on the Screen Larger: If you click Turn on Magnifier, there will be two cursors displayed onscreen.
-One cursor appears in the Magnifier window, where everything is shown enlarged, and one appears in whatever is showing on your laptop (for example, your desktop or an open application).
+One cursor appears in the Magnifier window, where everything is shown enlarged, and one appears in whatever is showing on your laptop (for example, your Desktop or an open application).
 You can maneuver either cursor to work in your document.
 (They’re both active, so it does take some getting used to.)

 When you finish making your settings, click OK to apply them and then click the Close button to close the dialog box.

-If you bought a laptop with a 12-inch screen and find things are hard to read, don’t run out and buy a new laptop.
+If you bought a laptop with a smaller screen and find text is hard to read, don’t run out and buy a new laptop.
 It’s possible to connect your laptop to a standalone monitor using a port on the side of the computer (called a VGA port).
 If you mainly use your laptop at home, this may be a less expensive way to upgrade your screen to a larger size.